-Director since January 6,
+Director since January 6, 2015

-Mr. Fierro is an independent investor and consultant and serves on public and private corporate boards.
+Mr. Fierro is a private investor and consultant based in Washington, D.C.
+Mr. Fierro serves on the board, audit committee and conflicts committee of Shell Midstream Partners.
+From May 2016 to present, Mr. Fierro has served as a Senior Advisor to Guggenheim Securities, the investment banking arm of Guggenheim Partners.
 From September 2008 to June 2013, Mr. Fierro was a Managing Director and the Global Head of the Natural Resources Group for Barclays PLC.
 Prior thereto, Mr. Fierro spent 11 years at Lehman Brothers, where his last role was the Global Head of the Natural Resources Group.
 Before joining Lehman Brothers, Mr. Fierro was a transactional lawyer with Baker Botts LLP, where he practiced corporate, M&A and securities law.